FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Create a polygon

 A polygon is simply a wire with multiple straight edges.
-The `makePolygon()` function takes a list of points and creates a wire through those points   *
+The `makePolygon()` function takes a list of points and creates a wire through those points:

 ```python